oracle-quickstart/oci-cloudnative/src/fulfillment/README.md

 | NATS_HOST  | The hostname for where NATS is reachable.
 Defaults to `localhost`  |
 | SIMULATION_DELAY | The artificial time delay between the fulfillment service receiving a message from the orders service and it replying  (for demos).
 Defaults to 8s.
 Value is in milliseconds. |

-## Micronaut & Graal VM
+## Micronaut & GraalVM

 This application also uses the [Micronaut](https://micronaut.io/) - a lightweight framework that is particularly useful for building microservices.
-This Java application is also compiled in to a native binary using [Graal VM](https://www.graalvm.org/), to make the runtime even more light weight and faster by eliminating the JVM from the runtime.
+This Java application is also compiled in to a native binary using [GraalVM](https://www.graalvm.org/), to make the runtime even more light weight and faster by eliminating the JVM from the runtime.
 For comparison, the application when running on a JVM takes 2.2 seconds to start up.
 The same application when compiled with GraalVM in to a native binary starts up in 45 milliseconds.